-Description of activities undertaken
+Description of activities undertaken during the assessment

 The HTA's regulatory requirements are set out in Appendix 1.
-The Regulation Manager covered the following areas during a desk-based assessment.
+The Regulation Manager covered the following areas during the assessment:

-Standards assessed against during visit
+Standards assessed

-39 out of 47 HTA licensing standards were covered during the assessment (standards published 3 April 2017).
-Standards C1(a), C1(b), C1(d), C1(e), C1(f), C2(a), C2(b) and C2(c) could not be assessed as the establishment does not directly seek consent.
-The establishment will only receive relevant material that has been purchased from commercial suppliers.
+Of the 47 HTA licensing standards that could apply, 38 were assessed (standards published 3 April 2017).
+HTA standards, C1(b),(d),(e),(f) and C2(a),(b),(c) were not applicable as the establishment is not directly involved in seeking consent.
+HTA Standard PFE2(b) was not applicable as the establishment will not be storing the deceased.